jackcarey/google-sheets-custom-functions/README.md

 # google-sheets-custom-functions
 An incomplete list of custom functions I've made for Google Sheets.
 Documentation is found within each file.

+## Add-ons

+* **Jotform Data** - [Supported from 2018 - 2025](https://jackcarey.co.uk/projects/jotform-data/): Adds interfaces and custom functions that output a 2D array of form data from JotForm.
+Return user, form, submission, report & folder data.
+This add-on has no affiliation with JotForm Inc.​​

 ## Algorithms

 * **CRATE** - Sort options into groups so their sum is as close to a target as possible.